"Control + Alt + Delete"

 One of the biggest surprises in that first cataclysmic year was the reaction some people had to this memoir.
 The life-half-full people (well, there were only three or four of them) applauded me for my bravery as I declared myself venturing into the vast unknown.
 A decidedly odd reaction to what was essentially a public suicide note, or at the very least an epitaph to put on the gravestone of my career as I then knew it.

 I miss my brain.
-I have other good things in my life, but I really do miss my brain.
+I have other good things in my life, but I really do miss the way my brain used to be..

 I offer this essay to others with head injuries and assorted debilitating diseases.
 It may feel there's little hope, and that's true for many parts of your life.
 But there's solidarity, and a few people who will understand you.